Animating Language Practice: Engagement with Stylized Conversational Agents in Japanese Learning: Analysis

 \subsubsection{Native Mandarin User Ratings}

 To examine potential cross-linguistic differences in user experience, participants were grouped by native language: Chinese (including Mandarin) and non-Chinese speakers.
 Across all six dimensions, Chinese speakers rated the app more favorably.
 Most notably, the Characters group showed a large gap (\textit{M} = 4.29 vs. 2.97), suggesting strong engagement with stylized agents among Chinese users.
 Visuals, Art, and Aesthetic also received a much higher rating from Chinese speakers (\textit{M} = 4.29 vs. 3.17), followed by higher scores for Fun and Engagement (\textit{M} = 3.82 vs. 3.07).
 Usability and Comparison to Other Apps showed smaller but consistent differences, while the largest perceived gap in learning outcomes (\textit{M} = 2.79 vs. 2.33) aligned with open-ended feedback.
-These results point to meaningful cultural or pedagogical variation in how users interact with character-driven language tools.
-See Table~\ref{tab:lang_group_means}.
+These results point to meaningful cultural or pedagogical variation in how users interact with character-driven language tools (see Table~\ref{tab:lang_group_means}).
+Figure~\ref{fig:lang_group_means} visualizes the mean rating differences between Chinese and non-Chinese participants across all experience groups, highlighting consistently higher ratings by Chinese users.